Historical and Commemorative

 and still later modern presses were employed to press the softened flan onto

 the dies.
-In the case of older medals, the dies were used directly to make the medals.
-If the die wore out, the puncheons would have to be assembled again to make a new one.
-If tooling was used, the resulting medal would be slightly different from the last.
-In the modern mint the matrix is used to make additional punches, which are, in turn, used to make the dies.
-Nowadays, therefore, the matrix is the die used for making dies.
-(From, Medals for a Monarch, by John Porteous) As an alternative to first making a puncheon in relief and then making the die from the puncheon, the design is engraved or incised directly onto metallic dies; in this case, the engraving is termed incuse or intaglio.
+As an alternative to first making a puncheon in relief and then making the die from the puncheon, the design is engraved or incised directly onto metallic dies; in this case, the engraving is termed incuse or intaglio and, like dies made from punches, is in the form of a negative.
 The die is then tempered and the medal struck as described above.
 CASTING: Casting is generally considered to be the

 technique that has produced the finest in medallic art.
 Almost all of the